 My yearly summer visits back home to Amman always start with a sugary treat: nothing says summer quite so refreshingly as a couple of scoops of fusion delights from the Four Winters ice cream shop in the Abdoun neighbourhood.
 One of its highlight flavours this summer is strawberry and lavender, light and delicate so I feel like I’m in a field of wildflowers.
 With the exquisite lavender still lingering on my tongue, I make my way to the hilltop area of Weibdeh, one of Amman’s most beautiful spots, filled with pine trees and parks and many varieties of shade-producing plant life.

 What also makes this old district a haven in summer and a feast for the eyes is the plethora of art galleries, most of them within walking distance of one another.
 My personal favorite is the well-established Darat al-Funun, which houses contemporary creations from artists throughout the Arab world plus an extremely impressive collection of books.
 All of this in a lush 1920s Mediterranean villa, with beautiful hanging gardens, a fountain and a shady café on a wooden porch that all capture the city’s cool breezes.

-Nestling in the Balqa highlands around 1,000 meters above sea level, it still boasts some of the country’s most beautiful natural scenery of oak and pine.
-Summer is an excellent season to visit the Mountain Breeze Resort, which is located in lush nature and where you can dine on local cuisine with 360-degree views of the Jelad Mountains.
-The country club also offers accommodation, which might be a perfect way to make the most of the city’s nature and nearby Ottoman structures — the frescoed ceilings of the Abu Jaber mansion are especially impressive — before heading north for even cooler climes the next day.
+Nestled in the Balqa highlands around 1,000 meters above sea level, it still boasts some of the country’s most beautiful natural scenery of oak and pine forests.
+Summer is an excellent season to visit the Mountain Breeze Resort, which is located in lush nature and where you can dine on local cuisine with 360-degree views of the Gilead Mountains, and undertake many outdoor activities.
+The resort offers accommodation in quaint lodges, which are situated within evergreen gardens, this makes it perfect as a base station to visit Salt, and the north in general, as it is also located near the Jordan Trail.

 A little more than an hour’s drive further north, the verdant hills of Ajloun provide a magnificent summer retreat and are home to some of the world’s most southerly pine forests.
 Here, the cooler climate (1,200m above sea level) means you can even be active without breaking too much of a sweat.